exploring self-realization, sacred personhood, and full humanity

 Editor's last word:

-On the "Believe" main-page, as heading to the Carl Jung quotations, I stated,
+On the "Belief" main-page, as heading to the Carl Jung quotations, I stated,

 the biblical Greek word commonly translated "faith" or "believe" is often better rendered "trust"; we are to trust, not in words, not in hearsay evidence, not in fulminations of infallible gurus, not in second-hand revelations, but in a personal experience with the Divine - on this we are to build our lives, now and eternally

 I can't tell you how; no one can.
 The soul has its own agenda and, when it's ready, will not ask the ego or surface-personality for permission to act.
 But, that acknowledged, the advice of Eckhart Tolle (see his books) will be helpful.
-I suspect that receipt of such marvel is to be the norm not the exception.
+I suspect that receipt of such marvel is meant to be the norm not the exception.
 It's just a matter of time before it comes to each of us.
-That which befell the apostle Paul, as Jung points out, is meant to be the common standard; which is not to say that we'll need to be knocked off a horse by a bolt of lightning, with a parade of saints overhead.
-No need to pay extra for that.
-Total disruption to one's life, the egoic life, might be effected by far subtler means:
+That which befell the apostle Paul, as Jung points out, is to be the common standard; which is not to say that we'll need to be knocked off a horse by a bolt of lightning, with a parade of saints overhead.

 One moment of cosmic clarity and blazing insight; one piercing instant of Anne of Green Gables' "open book of Revelation"; a sudden and cataclysmic quieting of the egoic "monkey mind"; a defining point in time so shattering to private paradigms, so destabilizing to traditional modes of thinking, long cherished from childhood and heritage; that - to borrow a phrase from Paul who had known it first-hand - we become "a new creation," virtually, a new person, with new existential orientations, new directives.
 In this mystical encounter with elements of the Celestial and the Divine, a veritable empyreal perception of Love itself, we are meant to trust, solidly trust, and, upon which, to build our entire future lives, now and a million years hence.
 The memory of this event never leaves one's spirit.

 My words here represent no theory.
-This happened to me, over 20 years ago; and, even this moment, if I allow it, I still inwardly shake to recall the incident.
-Jung was absolutely correct.
+This happened to me, nearly 30 years ago; and, even this moment, if I allow it, I still inwardly shake to recall the incident.
+Jung is absolutely correct.
 And how tawdry and barren, how empty and hollow, by comparison, is Big Religion's commandment "to believe."

 On the "Intuition" page, I offered,